Documentation

 Note

-This article is new, to support the preview release of the new Asset Management and its new UI.
+This article supports the preview release of the new Asset Management and its new UI.

 If your instance does not have partitions, then anyone with the Asset Management Admin role or the Asset Management User role has access to all the asset records.